CyberFlameGO/svnpython/Doc/using/cmdline.rst

    the implementation may not always enforce this (e.g. it may allow you to use a name that includes a hyphen).

-   Package names are also permitted.
-When a package name is supplied instead of a normal module, the interpreter will execute ``<pkg>.__main__`` as the main module.
-This behaviour is deliberately similar to the handling of directories and zipfiles that are passed to the interpreter as the script argument.

    .. note::

-      This option cannot be used with built-in modules and extension modules written in C, since they do not have Python module files.
+      This option cannot be used with builtin modules and extension modules written in C, since they do not have Python module files.
 However, it can still be used for precompiled modules, even if the original source file is not available.